ruthmoog/test-driven-development-by-example/README.md

 4. Privacy ✅
 5. Franc-ly Speaking ✅
 6. Equality for All, Redux ✅
-7. Apples and Oranges ⏳
+7. Apples and Oranges ✅
+8. Makin' Objects ⏳